 The total cost includes tuition for six Washington University credits, room and board, local and out-of-town excursions, and group cultural activities (visits to museums, theater, etc.).
 This does not include airfare to and from Spain, local public transportation, books and course materials, or personal spending money.
 At this time, the total cost is anticipated to be $6,100 (having remained unchanged since 2011); drastic changes in the exchange rate may incur an additional modest surcharge to cover program costs.

 Dates of Program

 Dates for the 2015 program will be Sunday, May 10 (*departing the US on Saturday, May 9) - Tuesday, June 16, 2015.

-Application deadline is Friday, November 1, 2013.
+The application deadline is Monday, November 3, 2014.
 Please follow the links below to download all necessary forms.
 Please note that your application is not considered complete unless you have submitted all of the following documents: 1) application form, 2) waiver of responsibility signed by you and your parents/guardians, 3) one recommendation letter, 4) language assessment form from your current or former Spanish teacher, and 5) current transcript (nor required for freshmen).
-Please submit your application to Professor Elzbieta Sklodowska's mailbox in the Department of Romance Languages and Literatures, N. Ridgley 310.
-Applications received by November 1, 2013 will be given full consideration.
-After November 1, students will be considered on rolling admissions, as space permits.
-Professor Sklodowska will contact you for an interview after she has received your completed file.
-Once accepted, a non-refundable deposit of $750 is due by December 2, 2013 to secure your place in the program.
+Please submit your application to Professor Joe Barcroft's mailbox in the Department of Romance Languages and Literatures, N. Ridgley 310.
+Applications received by November 3, 2014 will be given full consideration.
+After November 3, students will be considered on rolling admissions, as space permits.
+Professor Barcroft will contact you for an interview after he has received your completed file.
+Once accepted, a non-refundable deposit of $750 is due by December 1, 2014 to secure your place in the program.
 A second non-refundable payment of $1,000 will be due by Feb.
-3, 2014.
-A final payment will be billed by April 10, 2014.
+2, 2015.
+A final payment will be billed by April 10, 2015.
 In addition to financial support students may be already receiving from the University or other sources, the Department has a limited number of small, competitive awards for students with demonstrated financial needs accepted into the Institute.
-Important note: financial aid will be based on applications received by November 1st.
+Important note: financial aid will be based on applications received by November 3rd.
 We do not anticipate funds being available for applications received after the deadline.